Sagarika9316/About-bigdata/README.md

   1. Data is generated from many sources like IoT/Sensors/Computing/Social media etc.
   2. Some data might not have a lot of importance and the important data can be filtered and compressed by some orders of magnitude
   3. Certain filters have to be designed for cleaning.
+  4. Data acquisition has been understood as the process of gathering, filtering, and cleaning data before the data is put in a data warehouse or any other storage solution[1]
-  4. Storing the right information when the data has been created or so .
+  5. Storing the right information when the data has been created or so .
 Example - Storing of pictures in devices

   **_Extraction and Cleaning_**